Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Apply-IP-Privacy-and-Ethics/Assessments/AT-2/AT2-Pt1.md

   2. Internal Announcements :

-  Send out organization-wide emails and notifications detailing the updates, their implications, and the reasons behind them.
+  Send out organisation-wide emails and notifications detailing the updates, their implications, and the reasons behind them.

-  On top of Email Announcements, ensure that all people in management positions are made aware of the changes, in a formal, documented meeting setting, where they will be tasked to inform all of their respective team-members of the changes.
+  Also ensure that all people in management positions are made aware of the changes, in a formal, documented meeting setting, where they will be tasked to inform all of their respective team-members of the changes.

   3. Training Sessions: